 •insulin like growth factor 1 (IGF-1) (acne-aggressor)

 •dehydroepiandrosterone sulphate acyl ester

-•insulin like growth factors 1 and 2 (IGF-1 and IGF-2)
+•insulin like growth factor 2 (IGF-2)

-Elise May, CN + LE, is the owner and practitioner behind SKINutritious.
-She has helped over 1,000 clients clear acne with detoxing treatments, clear skin coaching, and holistic skincare.
+Elise May, CN + LE, is a holistic esthetician, acne nutritionist, and founder of Skin Nutritious.
+Since 2009, she has helped over 1,300 clients overcome acne with a unique blend of coaching, treatments, and holistic skincare.

 Work with Elise.
-Book online here.

 • In San Francisco - book online here.